 Raspberry rhubarb pie from Wandas Pie in the Sky in Toronto's Kensington Market.

 The pies from here are seriously delicious.
 Any flavour of pie you want, Wanda’s has it.
 From fruit pies, to cream pies, and custard and nut pies, all your pie dreams can be fulfilled.
 Best of all, most of the pies come in slices or as 6″ pies which means, you can sample lots of flavours.
-My favourite here is the raspberry rhubarb but I really don’t think there is a wrong choice as every pie I’ve had from here is delicious, and honestly, it’s probably more than the socially acceptable number of pies.
+My favourite here is the raspberry rhubarb but I don’t think there is a wrong choice as every pie I’ve had from here is delicious, and honestly, it’s probably more than the socially acceptable number of pies.
 The crust is flaky and perfect and just absolutely delicious.
 Best of all, it’s in Kensington Market so its the perfect after exploring the food options available there.

 Location: 287 Augusta Ave in Kensington Market